 This committee is comprised of the DPT Program Director and core faculty.
 The Committee convenes, at least once per semester, or on an as needed basis, regarding issues of academic performance, professional behavior, or concerns over safety.
-The primary objective of the Committee is to review the progress of students throughout the curriculum.
-The Progress and Conduct Committee will consider requests, make recommendations, and take action related to:
+The Committee's main objective is to review the progress of students throughout the curriculum.
+The Progress and Conduct Committee will consider requests, make recommendations, and act related to:

-- 1) academic rules, regulations, and performance; - 2) violations of student conduct, including issues of safety; - 3) student grievances; - 4) dismissal and/or re-admission of students.
+- 1) academic rules, regulations, and performance. - 2) violations of student conduct, including issues of safety. - 3) student grievances. - 4) dismissal and/or re-admission of students.